PI-Trailblazer/microsite/docs/milestones/MS4 - Transition/modelsValidation.md

 ## Results

 Out of the participants involved in the usability testing phase, an impressive 91.7% expressed satisfaction with the recommended offers presented to them.
 This high level of satisfaction underscores the effectiveness and accuracy of the recommendation mechanism in understanding and catering to the diverse preferences and interests of users.
-The results can be seen in Fig. 22.

 ## Implications